'Real Housewives' star Candiace Dillard gives back to DC students in need of distance learning resources

+"I moved to D.C. in 2005 to go to Howard University, and D.C. did a number on me as far as growing me up," Basset said.

-Before the song dropped, Bassett decided to donate 15% of her record sales, during the first two weeks, to the DC Education Equity Fund.
+Before the song dropped, Bassett decided to donate 15 percent of her record sales, during the first two weeks, to the DC Education Equity Fund.
 The fund supports families in need of digital resources like Wi-Fi hot spots to make distance learning easier as stay-at-home orders remain in effect.

 RELATED: 'We are the people most at stake' | Local teenagers lead national conversation on COVID-19 and young people